Guides

 FAQ

-Backlinks can take anywhere between 4 days and 6 months to get indexed.
+It can take backlinks anywhere between 4 days and 6 months to get indexed.
 However, according to some sources, the average waiting period is 10 weeks.

 Why is Google not indexing backlinks?